Nike Softball Camp Guilford College

 Camp Director Dennis Shores

-Despite starting on such an ominous note, Shores coaxed the short-handed Quakers to 10 wins in 2007.
-Following a year of training and recruiting, Guilford won 20 games in 2008 and made the young program's second ODAC Tournament appearance.
+Despite starting on such an ominous note in 2007, Shores coaxed the short-handed Quakers to 10 wins.
+Following a year of training and recruiting, Guilford won 20 games in 2008 and made the young program's second Old Dominion Athletic Conference (ODAC) Tournament appearance.
 The league's softball coaches awarded Shores the 2008 ODAC Coach of the Year Award.
-The program took another step forward in 2009 with a school-record 26 wins and its first ODAC Tournament victory.
+The program took another step forward in 2009 with 26 wins and its first ODAC Tournament victory.
 Guilford set 46 team and individual marks that year and ranked 11th in Division III with a .971 fielding percentage.
-In 2010, Shores coached a club that won 28 games, received its initial NCAA regional ranking, earned the top seed in the ODAC Tournament and set or tied 34 team and individual records.
-Guilford enjoyed its third straight 25-win season in 2011 when the team went 26-15 and reached the ODAC Tournament.
+In 2010, Shores coached a club that won 28 games, received its initial NCAA regional ranking, earned the top seed in the ODAC Tournament and set or tied 34 team and individual standards.
+Guilford enjoyed its third straight 25-win season in 2011 when the team went 26-15 and again reached the ODAC Tournament.

 The Quakers won a school-record 29 games in 2014 and placed third in the ODAC Tournament, a new high.
 Guilford also produced the program's first All-American, first-team second baseman Cynthia Hayes '14.
-Shores helped Guilford set or tie another 17 school standards in 2014 and saw Hayes and Marty Wilcox '15 both collect First Team All-ODAC and All-Atlantic laurels.
+Shores helped Guilford set or tie another 17 school standards in 2014 and saw Hayes and Marty Wilcox '15 both collect First Team All-ODAC and All-Atlantic Region laurels.
+Shores led the Quakers to 24 victories in 2015, and 25 in 2016, earning ODAC Tournament berths in both campaigns.

 Shores came to Guilford after three seasons as an assistant coach at Neumann (Pa.)
 College, during which time the Knights compiled a 60-52 record.
 He worked with head coach Bill Saar and helped Neumann to its first Pennsylvania Athletic Conference title and NCAA Division III Tournament berth in 2006.